Tamirucode/DjangoRestaurantBooking/README.md

 ##   overview

-Table Reservation system is a web-based application system written in django, SQLLite3, and python.
+Restaurant Booking system is a web-based application system written in django, SQLLite3, and python.

 The system allows the user to create account before booking and then  book a table , view and cancel it.